EnzymeML/enzymeml-specifications/specifications/enzymeml.md

 - __equation__
   - Type: string
   - Description: Mathematical expression of the equation.
-- __unit__
-  - Type: UnitDefinition
-  - Description: Unit of the rate law.
 - __equation_type__
   - Type: EquationType
   - Description: Type of the equation.